green-638/MD-rare-bird-alert/docs/README.md

 <!-- end of list -->

-Retrieves alerts from the database and sends emails for alerts whose dates match the current date.
-A cron job makes this request daily at 12:00 AM.
+Retrieves alerts from the database and sends emails for alerts whose date matches the current date.
+A cron job makes this request daily within an hour after 12:00 AM.

 - GET /alert